M-Raham/Movie-Review-Sentiment-Analysis/README.md

 - Text preprocessing and vectorization using **TF-IDF**.
 - Sentiment classification using a trained **ML model**.
-- Simple react web-app interface built with **HTML and Bootstrap**.
+- Simple react web-app interface built with **HTML, CSS and Bootstrap**.
 - FastAPI backend to handle predictions.

 ## 🛠️ Technologies Used